technical details:

 - Bit part.
 Listed in the ledger as Darwin Wilcox.
 He orders the kids to retrieve all of the animals.

-- Dorothy Vernon as one of the pedstrians
+- Dorothy Vernon as one of the pedestrians

-- Syd Saylor, Mary Gordon, Dora Baker, Ray Cooke and Joe Bonner
+- Mary Gordon, Dora Baker, Syd Saylor, Merta Sterling, Ray Cooke and Joe Bonner

 - Bit parts.
-These are five of the six pedestrians waiting at the bus stop who get infested with mice.
-All five of these names are listed in the payroll ledger as appearing in this film.
+These are the six pedestrians waiting at the bus stop who get infested with mice.
+All six of these names are listed in the payroll ledger as appearing in this film.
+From left to right, they are Gordon, Baker, Saylor, Sterling, Cooke and Bonner.
+In order of closeups, they are Gordon, Baker, Bonner, Sterling, Cooke and Saylor (listed by Maltin & Bann as Sid Saylor).

 - Chet Brandenburg as the chauffeur